4E71-NOP/FlexibleLampStack/readme.md

 ## Directory separation

 The volumes for each database type is voluntarly separated (ex: mysql(5.7), mysql8 & mariadb).
-This to prevent problems with data corruption. mysql can be sensitive and crash.
+This to prevent problems with data corruption. mysql can be sensitive and crash (like "something went horribly wrong" as mysql says).

 ## GD (php extension)
 The font directory is usually empty on docker.
 If you want to use fonts with GD you will need to declare a path/volume to your font directories or to copy those files were you need it (var/www/html/ etc..).